majchrzamemil/handshaker/README.md

 Sending Verack message
 Message sent
 Received: Verack message
-Hanshake with node: 94.130.79.4:8333 completed
+Handshake with node: 94.130.79.4:8333 completed
 ```

-Failed hanshake will result with appropriate error message.
-There is no timeout for sending message so when no output is visible choosen node is inactive, in that case send SIGINT and try again with diffrent node.
+In the event of a failed handshake, an appropriate error message will be displayed.
+It's important to note that there is no timeout for sending messages.
+If no output is visible, it signifies that the chosen node is inactive.
+In such cases, send a SIGINT signal and attempt the process again with a different node.